royhzq/djagger/readme.rst

 Documentation & Support
 =======================
+* Read the full documentation for Djagger: https://djagger-docs.netlify.app
 * This project is in continuous development.
 If you have any questions or would like to contribute, please email `royhung@protonmail.com <royhung@protonmail.com>`_
 * If you want to support this project, do give it a ⭐ on github!